Course Descriptions IME

 INE548 Machine Scheduling [3-0, 3 cr.]
 Basic single machine problem (BSMP); flow shop scheduling with setup cost (TSP); vehicle routing.
 Prerequisites: INE446 Production Systems II or Consent of instructor.

 INE591 Project I [3-0, 3 cr.]
 This course covers selected engineering project using acquired technical knowledge, formal report, and presentation.
-Prerequisites: Fifth year standing and INE362 Manufacturing Processes, INE350 Simulation , INE446 Production Systems II.
+Prerequisites: Fifth year standing and INE362 Manufacturing Processes, INE450 Simulation , INE446 Production Systems II.
 Corequisite: INE428 Project Management and INE593 Capstone Engineering Design.

 INE593 Capstone Engineering Design [1-0, 1 cr.]
 The course will reinforce and integrates topics covered in other courses in the curriculum and used in engineering design.
 Topics covered include need identification and problem definition, managing the design process, team behavior and group dynamics, design research and information gathering, concept generation and evaluation, risk, reliability, and safety, legal and ethical issues in design, communicating the design.Prerequisites: course to be given Concurrent with INE591 Project I.

 INE594 Undergraduate Research project [3-0, 3 cr.]
 This course covers advanced engineering undergraduate research project, using acquired technical knowledge, formal report, and Presentation.
-Prerequisites: Fifth year standing and the consent of the instructor ; GPA ≥ 3.0.
+Prerequisites: Fourth year standing and the consent of the instructor ; GPA ≥ 3.0.

 INE599 Topics in Industrial Engineering [3-0, 3 cr.]
 Treatment of new development, in various areas of industrial engineering.
 Prerequisites: Fourth year standing.

 INE599A Lean Manufacturing [3-0, 3 cr.]
 This is an introduction course for all engineering disciplines.
 The course focuses on the concepts, principles, tools and techniques of Lean Manufacturing.
 Examples from the manufacturing environment and administrative functions will be utilized to explain key concepts.
-Prerequisites: Fourth/Fifth year standing.
+Prerequisites: INE346 Production Systems I and fourth-year standing.

 INE599K Risk Assessment and Management [3-0, 3 cr.]
 Risk assessment and management is the identification, analysis, and prioritization of risks; as well as the coordinated treatment of risk to prevent, minimize, monitor, and control the probability and/or impact of undesirable events and consequences.
 Areas covered include the principles and applications of risk assessment and management in the context of engineering management and systems engineering.
 This course is about the systematic approach to the management of risk as applied to engineering, operations, and management decisions Students will be prepared to function in a business environment, developing an awareness of the challenges, the tools, and the process of designing and implementing risk assessment and management strategies.
-Prerequisite: GNE331 Probability and Statistics.
+Prerequisite: GNE331 Probability and Statistics and Fourth year standing .

 INE599S Topics: Optimal Resource Allocation Methods in industrial Systems [3-0, 3 cr.]
 This class is an introduction to resource allocation methods using systematic approaches based on mathematical models and cost-benefit analysis.
 These methods allow planners determine the optimal allocation that offers the most value and impact.
 Topics include traditional traffic models, in addition to novel intelligent dynamic models.
 These models can be used for efficient capacity planning and resource allocation in assembly systems consisting of dedicated and reconfigurable lines, in call centers, and in transportation.
 These methods can also be used by industrial support teams to make better staffing decisions while maintaining constraints.
-Prerequisites: GNE 3331 – Probability and Statistics & fifth year standing
+Prerequisites: GNE 3331 Probability and Statistics and fourth year standing

 Graduate Industrial Engineering courses